makkamchuen/AsymmetricTowerDefense/README.md

 ## git-lfs storage @ AWS

-All media file defined inside .gitattributes is automatically pushed to AWS S3 Storage
+All media filed are defined inside .gitattributes will automatically push to AWS S3 Storage.
+User name and password is stored inside OneNote->BasicInfo.